cargo-bins/cargo-binstall/docs/ipv6-dns-remediation.md

 `attempts`, `edns0`) so a salvaged config is fully equivalent to what hickory would have built from a clean parse.

+Important correction after the initial refactor: `resolv_conf::Config::parse()` is fail-fast, so using it directly reintroduced an all-or-nothing failure mode for malformed `resolv.conf` content.
+The salvage path must use `Config::parse_with_errors()` and then build a resolver config from the partial parse result, otherwise unrelated malformed lines or a bad `nameserver` entry defeat the salvage path and incorrectly force the public-DNS fallback.

 ```rust
 #[cfg(unix)]
 fn get_configs() -> Result<(ResolverConfig, ResolverOpts), BoxError> {